johnkramorbhz/Scripts/unit_tests/CSE489/README.md

 # CSE489 & CSE589 Auto Tester Framework

 PROVIDED AS IS WITHOUT WARRANTY OR SERVICE.
+You may fork this project and continue on your own.
+However, I will not push any more changes unless it is a bugfix.
 Only work with these projects in these links.
 [Link1](https://docs.google.com/document/u/1/d/135usaNDMnJ5pEDG-UbspZameDPmOH0DmXLrMVrLVJ88/pub) [Link2](https://docs.google.com/document/u/1/d/19I8-TrLNcfaCGX1L-KSx5xFYEoiFAN3F9o_jQlOgsFM/pub)

 ### [Click here for usage](https://github.com/johnkramorbhz/Scripts/blob/master/unit_tests/CSE489/usage.md)

-## Planned Additional Features

-~Check AI statement for PA1 locally~ (Supported with 2.3.0 release)

-Multi-threaded grading for PA2
+## Please Note

+You can use an older shell script with the new python script or binary but not the other way around.
+If you have the pre-opensource version, you will have to manually replace all scripts as there are many changes implemented.

 ## Installation